By Marc Deiter on July 8, 2021 in Life Hacks

 Calling a junk removal service might be an efficient way to get that old car off your hands since they come to you.
 Some companies will also likely pay you for your retired ride.
 These companies typically sell the car for parts and scrap metal.

 Sure, you could do that yourself, but calling the junk removal service tends to be much less time-consuming.
 You may not make as much with this option as you would if you did all the leg-work yourself, but the convenience factor may just make up for that fact.
+Plus, this is a great option if you no longer have a title for the vehicle.

 3. Donate it to charity